You are required to change your password before you can log in to the site, please enter your new password in the fields below:

 membership to your basket now.

-For most theology students, learning abstract philosophical concepts involves literally learning a new language, a language that the initiated converse in with ease but which leaves the uninitiated baffled.
-Thus, each chapter in this study guide opens with a glossary of terms.
+For most of us, learning abstract philosophical concepts involves literally learning a new language, a language that the initiated converse in with ease but which leaves the rest of us baffled.

 Ben Pugh is lecturer in New Testament and Applied Theology at Cliff College, UK.
 He is the author of "The Old Rugged Cross: A History of the Atonement in Popular Christian Devotion", and "Bold Faith: A Closer Look at the Five Key Ideas of Charismatic Christianity".